 - Compost mulch should not create a hard line between the Building Envelope and the Transition Zone.
 The compost mulch should be blended into the native landscape prior to reaching the boundary of the Building Envelope. - ii.
 Organic bark compost mulch and inorganic material, such as gravel, may be used within the Building Envelope.
 Organic bark compost mulch may be used in a judicious manner outside the Building Envelope if the compost mulch is intended as a temporary ground cover that will eventually degrade and be replaced by maturing plants. - iii.
 In selective areas pine needles may be utilized as a replacement for organic bark compost mulch. - iv.
-It is recommended that organic compost mulch and pine needles should be separated from combustible building materials with a swath, at least 12 inches wide, of noncombustible materials such as approved gravel. - v.
+It is recommended that organic compost mulch and pine needles should be separated from combustible building materials with a swath, at least 12 inches wide, of noncombustible materials such as approved gravel, which should generally be darker in color to blend with the surroundings. - v.
 Large areas of compost mulch with sparse planting will not be permitted. - vi.
 Regular maintenance will be required for the compost mulch in order to maintain an acceptable appearance, which includes weeding and periodically adding bark to the bed. - vii.
 Large bark chips, red compost mulch, dyed compost mulch and synthetic rubber mulches are not permitted.